leventemo/lvnt/src/content/blog/errorbank.md

 ## design principles

-Needless to say, I'm aiming at an even data distribution across all levels/courses in terms of the number of writers (ie. students) and "sessions" (ie. pieces of writing), otherwise some of the queries below would bring up distorted statistics.
+Needless to say, I'm aiming at an even data distribution across all levels/courses in terms of the number of writers (ie. students) and "assignments" (ie. pieces of writing), otherwise some of the queries below would bring up distorted statistics.

 ## error categories

 As long as an error fits into one of a series of distinct, exclusive categories, no problem.
 That's the scenario I had in mind when I started playing with the idea of an error bank.
-As soon as I started looking at examples, I realized that a bulk of them falls into multiple types. _friday_ is a spelling mistake but it could/should be listed as a capitalization error as well.
+As soon as I started looking at examples, I realized that a bulk of them fall into multiple types. _friday_ is a spelling mistake but it could/should be listed as a capitalization error as well.
 Should these two categories be exclusive or inclusive (one category being part of the other)?
 A framework needs to be developed but it can only be done on the fly, renaming, adjusting, restructuring it while filling up the database.

 ### exclusive categories